CloudPit - DNS Management

 Value: IP address

-Set up external email provider (MX record)
+Set up an external email provider (MX record)

 Type: MX